krupalshah/Composer/README.md

         .thenFinish();
 ```

 Please note that chained tasks are executed asynchronously by default.
 Hence, in above example there is no guarantee that `doSomething()` will be run after the data is converted to csv.
-If you want to execute something synchronously in-between, chain it as specified under [Executing Synchronous Task](#executing-synchronous-task) section.
+If something needs to be executed synchronously in-between, chain it as specified under [Executing Synchronous Task](#executing-synchronous-task) section.

 #### Executing Multiple Tasks Concurrently
 Different variants of above methods have been provided to execute multiple tasks concurrently.
-All you have to do is to specify a set of tasks to be executed concurrently.
+All you have to do is to specify a set of tasks to be executed in parallel.
 The order of execution is never guaranteed.<br/>

 For example, consider a slight modification in above scenario where converted csv is persisted in the database along with a file.<br/>